IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

     set of header sequences)_.
-It is unsound to consider blocks beyond this window, because doing so increases the probability that an adversarial peer has been able to influence the leader schedule and hence undeservedly increase their chain growwth as compared to the honest chain.
+It is unsound to consider blocks beyond this window, because doing so increases the probability that an adversarial peer has been able to influence the leader schedule and hence undeservedly increase their chain growth as compared to the honest chain.

   * We only download a block once we have identified a subset of offered header sequences whose represented chains necessarily have strictly more blocks in